n., plural: pleiotropies

 The main focus that is made in the development of pleiotropy is on mutations and their relative impact on the many traits.
 It is seen that the mutations in the single gene usually have broader effects in changing several other possible traits.
 Moreover, the diseases that involve mutational pleiotropy, are categorized by deficiencies in the many organs which affects the smooth working of many-body systems.

 The last mechanism that results in the pleiotropy is called selectional pleiotropy, whose prime focus is on the effect of gene mutations on the number of separate fitness components.
-The process by which the particular organism transfers its genes from its generation on to the next generation through sexual reproduction is usually determined by the fitness levels of them.
+The process by which the particular organism transfers its genes from its generation on to the next generation through sexual reproduction is usually determined by their fitness levels of them.
 The selectional pleiotropy is often concerned with the impacts of the selection on traits naturally.

 Polygenic vs pleiotropy

-It has been a very common observation that many people mix the meaning of the polygenic inheritance with the pleiotropy.
+It has been a very common observation that many people mix the meaning of polygenic inheritance with pleiotropy.
 The major reason that differentiates them is that when a single gene affects multiple characteristics is called pleiotropy whereas when a single trait is controlled by many of the multiple genes comes under the definition of polygenic inheritance such as skin pigmentation.

 Pleiotropy vs epistasis

 Another important thing is to understand the concept and meaning of epistasis and its relation to pleiotropy.
 The interaction of multiple genes in determining the phenotypic outcomes is known as epistasis.
 (Ref.
 1)

 The study of the pleiotropic gene is of significant importance in biology as it assists in understanding how certain genes are often seen participating in some of the genetic disorders.